How often do you clean your Mac? Be honest, when is the last time you at least cleaned your Mac desktop?

 But if you’re on a budget, you’ll have to combine or sacrifice a thing or two to suit your lifestyle and yet get the best performance for your money.

-Things you should know if you’re only getting into video editing
+Things if you’re only getting into video editing

 As you could tell from this article (and especially from the prices), Mac Pro and iMac aren’t quite the choices for beginners.